SOLD OUT - waitlist only - Seventh Annual UnCommon Core: Mid-Florida Style

 Jack E. Davis, Pulitzer-Prize winning author of “The Gulf: The Making of An American Sea” and professor of history and Rothman Family Chair in the Humanities at University of Florida, will discuss “The U.S. and the Gulf of Mexico: History, Wisdom, and Hope.”

-Chris Taylor is an associate professor of English and director of graduate studies in the Department of English at the University of Chicago. black Atlantic literature from the eighteenth and nineteenth centuries.
+Chris Taylor is an associate professor of English and director of graduate studies in the Department of English at the University of Chicago, where he teaches black Atlantic literature from the eighteenth and nineteenth centuries.
 Chris's first book, Empire of Neglect: The West Indies in the Wake of British Liberalism won the American Studies Association's Lora Romero First Book prize.
 He discovered a curious phenomenon in the late Antebellum South: Free blacks who petitioned to be re-enslaved.
 Why?
 That’s the subject of his book project titled “The Voluntary Slave: Atlantic Modernity’s Impossible Subject” and the topic of his talk, “Self-Enslaving Narratives and the Anarchy of Antebellum Black Life.”

 For out-of-town visitors, a special hotel rate of $189 plus tax is available at the Courtyard by Marriott St. Petersburg Downtown.
 Book your University of Chicago Alumni Club group rate by 12/26/2019.

 $10/graduates of the College from 2009 to 2019

 Breakfast and lunch are included.

 Wine and beer available for a donation.

 9:00AM - 4:30PM Sat 25 Jan 2020 ( Timezone: Eastern )